A second-order fully-balanced structure-preserving variational discretization scheme for the Cahn-Hilliard Navier-Stokes system: Discretization method and main results

 \begin{theorem} Let (A0)--(A6) hold.
 Then, for any $\phi(0) \in H^1(\Omega)$, $\uu(0) \in H^1(\Omega)^d$, and $h,\tau>0$, Problem~\ref{prob:full} has at least one solution.
 Moreover, any solution of \eqref{eq:pg1}--\eqref{eq:pg4} satisfies

 for all discrete time steps $t^m \le t^n \in \Itau$, with energy- and dissipation functionals

 \end{theorem}

-The proof of this result is presented in Section~\ref{sec:proof:thm:well-posed}.
+The main steps of the proof of this result are presented in Section~\ref{sec:proof:thm:well-posed}.
 Let us emphasize that, by our variational discretization approach, the important properties \eqref{eq:mass} and \eqref{eq:energy} of solutions to the system \eqref{eq:chns1}--\eqref{eq:chns4} carry over verbatim to solutions of the discrete problem.